Sprouts in jars

 Instructions

-• Soak the seeds with filtered water and the vinegar for 10 mins.
-Discard the water with the vinegar and rinse the seeds with water three times.
-Let them soak in filtered water for 8 to 12 hours in a dark place.
-I keep mine inside a cupboard in the kitchen.
+Soak the seeds in filtered water with vinegar for 10 minutes.
+Discard the water and vinegar, then rinse the seeds three times with fresh water.
+Soak them again in filtered water for 8–12 hours in a dark place, such as a kitchen cupboard.

-• After 6-8 hour in the light they will be light green and ready to harvest.
-I like to put the jar in the sink, take out the lid and fill it with clean filtered water until the very top.
-This will help the shells to come to the surface, I scoop out as many as possible.
+After 6–8 hours in the light, the sprouts will turn light green and be ready to harvest.
+Place the jar in the sink, remove the lid, and fill it with clean filtered water to the top.
+This will cause the shells to float to the surface—scoop out as many as you can.

-• Drain all the water from the sprouts and let it stand upside down for 10 mins.
-After that they are ready to come out of the jar.
-I like to spread them on a paper towel on the top of a metal rack.
-I leave them drying for 1 hour.
-Pack them in a glass container and keep them in the fridge for up to 5 days.
+Drain all the water from the sprouts and let the jar stand upside down for 10 minutes.
+Spread the sprouts on a paper towel over a metal rack and let them dry for 1 hour.
+Store them in a glass container in the fridge for up to 5 days.

 Notes